orwell96/advtrains/advtrains_luaautomation/README.txt

 interrupt_pos(pos, message)
 Immediately trigger an 'ext_int' event on the active component at position pos. 'message' is like in interrupt().
 USE WITH CARE, or better don't use!
 Incorrect use can result in expotential growth of interrupts.

+digiline_send(channel, message)
+Make this active component send a digiline message on the specified channel.
+Not available in init code!

 ## Components and events